Clemson freshman QB has championship look in rout of Notre Dame

 And in a flurry of downfield throws, Lawrence quickly changed the game before halftime.

-Taking advantage of a head injury to Notre Dame All-American cornerback Julian Love, who mysteriously exited the game early, Lawrence tossed three touchdown passes in the second quarter to effectively put the Irish away.
+Taking advantage of Notre Dame All-American cornerback Julian Love's early departure due to a head injury, Lawrence tossed three touchdown passes in the second quarter to effectively put the Irish away.

 After a shaky start for Clemson, and the game tenuously knotted at 3-3, Lawrence began attacking Love's replacement, Donte Vaughn.

-He stepped into pressure and delivered a strike down the sideline to wideout Justyn Ross, who shed Vaughn's attempted tackle and raced 52 yards for the score, almost doubling the longest passing touchdown the Irish pass defense had allowed all year.
+The signal-caller stepped into pressure and delivered a strike down the sideline to wideout Justyn Ross, who shed Vaughn's attempted tackle and raced 52 yards for the score, almost doubling the longest passing touchdown that the Irish pass defense had allowed all season.

 "I think even before the game I knew I belonged, I thought I belonged," Lawrence said immediately afterward.
 "But first big throw, that's when we started rolling."